Natural Effective Hair Treatment Using He Shou Wu

 - Aged roots at 30:1 extract for the highest potency

 - Large roots are harvested that have properly matured and aged to ensure that they are rich in compounds

-- Prepared the traditional way: sliced, stewed with black beans, then dehydrated for maximum effectiveness
+- Prepared the traditional way: sliced, stewed with black beans, then dried for maximum effectiveness